PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   :param int minCount: The minimum number of entries
   :param int maxCount: The maximum number of entries

+.. function:: ResponsePoolRule(poolname)

+  Matches the pool that the response is received from

+  :note: Only use it with ``addResponseAction()``.
+It's not expected to work with ``addAction()``.
+  :param string poolname: The poolname to match on

 .. function:: RE2Rule(regex)

   Matches the query name against the supplied regex using the RE2 engine.